wtwwitt/project_2_bangkok_housing_price/README.md

 # Executive Summary

-Do you ever have a problem when moving to a new home ?
+Do you ever have a problem with housing price when trying move to a new home ?

 Housing price in Bangkok is normally fluctuated due to many factors, some factors are considered to be positive for the price, but is that always true ?